pat-erl/1dv608-programming-project/documentation/Use Cases.md

 **Preconditions**

-* A user is authenticated.
-UC2.
+* An exercise is added.
+UC 3.

 **Main scenario**